Good decision-making is under scrutiny

 Once you have identified the priority items that your subsidiary board needs to address, you are much better placed to understand the level of decision-making power required, in order to drive the business forward.
 When subsidiaries can identify their priorities, they can own their role in shaping outcomes.

-Board Intelligence Priorities Planner can help your board set clear priorities and stay on track.
+Board Intelligence Agenda Planner can help your board set clear priorities and stay on track.